damnsamn/ww2-chess/readme.md

 ## Paratrooper

 Paratroopers can "teleport" (parachute) to any unoccupied space on the board, while incurring a 1-turn cooldown after doing so.
 During cooldown, their HP is temporarily set to 1, making any incoming attack an instant-kill.
-Once landed, can melee any adjacent square, or shoot any tile 1 out from that.
+Once landed, can melee any adjacent square, or shoot any tile 2 away in any direction.
 * Movement Cooldown:  1 Turn (**Parachute**, *Land*, **Attack**)
 * Temporary =1HP during cooldown